tronprotocol/documentation/English_Documentation/TRON_Protocol/Mechanism_Introduction.md

 ## How to freeze/unfreeze balance

-Once balance is frozen, users will receive a proportionate amount of shares and bandwidth.
-The shares are your votes and bandwidth is used for transactions.
+Once balance is frozen, users will receive a proportionate amount of TRON Power and entropy.
+The TP are your votes and entropy is used for transactions.
 Their usage and means of calculation will be introduced in following sections.

 Frozen assets will transfer from account Balance to Frozen, which will be reversed once balance unfreezes.
 Frozen assets cannot be used for transactions.

-When in need of more shares or bandwidth, users can freeze more balance to obtain more shares and bandwidth.
+When in need of more TP or entropy, users can freeze more balance to obtain more TP and entropy.
 Date to unfreeze balance will be renewed to 3 days after the latest freeze.

 Assets can be unfrozen after the date to unfreeze.